Nigeria: UNICEF criticizes boy's 10-year jailing for blasphemy | DW | 17.09.2020

 A Sharia law court found Farouk guilty of using "disparaging language against Allah" while arguing with a friend.
 Farouk is among many others who have been tried under Sharia law.

-Yahaya Aminu Sharif was found guilty of using derogatory expressions against the Muslim Prophet Muhammad in a song and was sentenced by a court to death by hanging on Monday.
+Yahaya Aminu Sharif was found guilty of using derogatory expressions against the Muslim Prophet Muhammad in a song and was sentenced by a court to death by hanging.

 Sharif had reportedly sent the song around on WhatsApp in March, prompting angry demonstrators to burn down his family house.